The Kabbalah, the Tree of Life and Tarot

 Disks – Assiah – the material world – element: earth

-Each of these sets is composed of cards from one to ten (connected to the 10 planets/spheres) of the Kabbalah and four royal cards, again connected to the elements.
+Each of these sets is composed of cards from one to ten (connected to the 10 planets/spheres) of the Tree of Life and four royal cards, again connected to the elements.

 Ace – Kether